 Do I Use Cream Cheese Instead Of Butter In The Frosting?

 The answer is no!
-This incredibly indulgent whipped vegan cream cheese buttercream recipe uses a combination of dairy-free butter, shortening, and vegan cream cheese to achieve a frosting stable enough to stack the cake layers but soft enough to spread with that oh so beloved cream cheese taste.
+This incredibly indulgent whipped vegan cream cheese buttercream recipe uses a combination of dairy-free butter and vegan cream cheese to achieve a frosting stable enough to stack the cake layers but soft enough to spread with that oh-so-beloved cream cheese taste.

 Lastly, I added a small portion of the raspberry filling to the cream cheese frosting for a hint of raspberry and that glorious pink color that simply screams spring!